-Heating and hot wa ter Repair category 2 Notes The property is served by an older style boiler.
-Radiators are of mixed age.
+Heating and hot wa ter Repair category 1 Notes The central heating boiler was installed a number of years ago.
+Radiators within the property are of mixed age and some pre-date the installation of the boiler.
 We have assumed the system has been properly installed, updated and maintained and that appropriate service records are available.
-Given the age of the system, ongoing maintenance, servicing and upgrading of older aspects should be anticipated and budgeted for.
+Given the age of the system, ongoing maintenance/servicing and eventual upgrading of older aspects should be anticipated and budgeted for.